-1222 Head and Neck Anatomy.
+1242 Anatomy and Histology of the Head and Neck.
 (2)

-A detailed study of skeletal, muscular, vascular, and neural features of the face, head, and neck.
+This course is a detailed study of skeletal, muscular, vascular, and neural features of the face, head, and neck.
+It also includes studies of microscopic and development of types of cells, tissues, and organs of the head and neck.
 Two lecture hours per week.

-1232 Oral Histology and Embryology.
+1252 Anatomy and Embryology.
 (2)

-The microscopic structure and development of types of cells, tissues, and organs of the human body.
-Also given is a survey of the elements of embryology emphasizing the area of the head and neck, as related to the development of the dental arches, salivary glands, buccal mucosa, pharynx, and tongue, and in cooperating the oral histology of the teeth and gingivae.
+This course is a study of the morphological characteristics of the teeth and supporting structures.
+Also given is a survey of the elements of embryology emphasizing the area of the head and neck, as related to the development of the dental arches, salivary glands, buccal mucosa, pharynx, and tongue.
 Two lecture hours per week.